helloail/DicodingIosExpert/README.md

 # DicodingIosExpert

-this app is  submission to Dicoding IOS Expert and the architechture using MVVM with Clean Architecture.
+this app is  submission to Dicoding IOS Expert use SwiftUI, Alamaofire, Combine and the architechture using MVVM with Clean Architecture.
 There are 3 main layers, Presentation, Domain, and Data layers.

 <img src="https://github.com/helloail/DicodingIosExpert/blob/main/ScreenShoot/8.png">